War crimes prosecutor indicts Kosovo president Thaci

 It also said Thaci and Veseli were believed “to have carried out a secret campaign to overturn the law that created the Court and otherwise obstruct the work of the Court in an attempt to ensure that they do not face justice.”

-Thaci is due to travel to the United States later this week for a first round of White House-mediated talks with Serbia over normalising relations - one of the key conditions the European Union has set for either country to join the bloc.
+There was no immediate reaction from Thaci.
+But his office said later on Wednesday he had cancelled a trip to the White House in Washington for a planned first round of U.S.-mediated talks with Serbia on normalising relations - among conditions the European Union has set for either country to join the bloc.

-The Specialist Chamber is governed by Kosovo law but is staffed by international judges and prosecutors, and is funded by the EU, which both Kosovo and Serbia are keen to join.
+The Specialist Chamber is governed by Kosovo law but is staffed by international judges and prosecutors.

+War crimes allegations against the KLA first surfaced in a 2011 report by the Council of Europe rights agency that accused guerrillas of killing civilian Serbs and ethnic Albanian political opponents during the 1998-99 conflict.

+Local efforts to investigate alleged KLA war crimes have so far been foiled by widespread intimidation in the tiny state where clan loyalties run deep and former rebels are lionised.

-The court sits in the Dutch city partly to help ensure protection of witnesses.
-Before the court was created, some investigations involving high-ranking former KLA officers were marked by witness intimidation.
+The special prosecutor’s office is based in the Netherlands partly to help ensure protection of witnesses.

-No top KLA figures have been convicted of war crimes to date.
-Several senior members of the Serbian security forces were convicted and imprisoned over war crimes in the Kosovo conflict by the separate U.N. tribunal for former Yugoslavia.

 Reporting by Fatos Bytyci; Editing by Ivana Sekularac and Mark Heinrich